Montgomery County TN Historical Society

 The meetings start at 7:00 pm and are open to the public, and typically include a speaker with a 30-60 minute program (see schedule below).

-The Board of Directors meets the 2nd Tuesday of every month, at 5:30pm in the Genealogy Room of the Clarksville-Montgomery County Public Library, 350 Pageant Lane.
+The Board of Directors meets on the 1st Tuesday of every month, at 5:30 pm in the Genealogy Room of the Clarksville-Montgomery County Public Library, 350 Pageant Lane.

-Our Historical Preservation Committee meets the 1st Thursday of every month, at 3:00pm in the Board Room of the Clarksville-Montgomery County Public Library, 350 Pageant Lane
+Our Historical Preservation Committee meets the 1st Thursday of every month, at 2:30 pm in the Board Room of the Clarksville-Montgomery County Public Library, 350 Pageant Lane.

 • January 15 Show and Tell